polyfiller-org/library/packages/library/css/object-fit/README.md

 This is a robust, feature complete polyfill for the [`object-fit`](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) and [`object-position`](https://developer.mozilla.org/en-US/docs/Web/CSS/object-position) CSS properties.
 It differs from other similar solutions primarily in three areas: feature completeness, modern API support, and the ability to react to changes.

+## Demo

-To see the polyfill in action, A [demo can be found here](https://object-fit.netlify.app).
+To check out the polyfill in action, A [demo can be found here](https://object-fit.netlify.app).

 <!-- SHADOW_SECTION_FEATURES_START -->